cjneely10/YAPIM/README.md

 - `clean`: This module allows users to delete output stored from a given step.
 This will also delete any task that is directly affected by the output of this task.
 - `remove`: This module deletes stored input data by id from a pipeline’s internal storage.

-## Writing a custom InputLoader

-To populate input data, Yapim’s `Executor` class requires an object that extends `InputLoader` and defines a `load()` method.
-This method must return a dictionary of input data, and this dictionary will be passed to the pipeline that the `Executor` is launching.
-The provided `ExtensionLoader` class accomplishes this by collecting all files with the same basename into a dictionary, and matching file extension types to a broader set of biologically-relevant input terms (such as “fasta,” “fastq,” “gff,” etc.).

 ## Licensing

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.